-There are several tributaries of Twenty Mile Creek watersheds, which flow through a predominately agricultural landscape with some forest stands and tree lined areas situated between farm fields.
-Four out of five proposed turbine locations are within 120 metres of this watershed.
-The following descriptions give an overview of the watershed, as well as an assessment of the fish habitat present.
-The sensitivity included in the overview uses the MNR classification system.
-Type1 classification is considered high sensitivity due to the area limiting the overall productive capacity, or the presence of sensitive fish species and/or habitat; these areas require a higher degree of protection.
+The MNR classification system was used to identify the fish habitat type.
+Type I and Type II are used to identify the sensitivity.
+Type 1 is considered high sensitivity due to the area limiting the overall productive capacity, or the presence of sensitive fish species and/or habitat; these areas require a higher degree of protection.
 Examples include critical spawning and rearing areas for fish with stringent habitat requirements, migration routes and productive feeding areas.
-Type 2 classification is moderately sensitive, the habitat is important to the fish community but it is below its productive capacity; good opportunities for habitat compensation in these areas exist.
+Type 2 is moderately sensitive, the habitat is important to the fish community but it is below its productive capacity; good opportunities for habitat compensation in these areas exist.
 Examples include feeding areas for adult fish and unspecialized spawning habitat.
 Type 3 are considered habitats that are marginal or highly degraded and do not contribute directly to fish productivity (i.e. channelized streams and artificially created drainage swales).

-MNR and the NPCA provided fish species data which is presented in Table 1.0.
+MNR and the NPCA provided fish species data which is provided for each watershed found in Table 1.0.